geqianqian89/Machine-Learning-Toolkit/README.md

 * Feature Selection - In development.

 ## Documentation
-You can find the documentation at the project page: [UFJF-MLTK](https://mateus558.github.io/Machine-Learning-Toolkit/index.html).
+You can find the documentation at the project page: [UFJF-MLTK](https://mateus558.github.io/Machine-Learning-Toolkit/index.html). <br />
+And for examples and other information you can access the [wiki](https://github.com/mateus558/Machine-Learning-Toolkit/wiki).

 ## Authors
 Mateus Coutinho Marim (mateus.marim@ice.ufjf.br) <br />